 - Justify the purpose(s) of using confidential information.

-- Use the minimum that is required.
+- Use the minimum necessary confidential information.

 - Understand and comply with the law.